massifrg/prosemirror-tables-sections/README.md

 [Decorations](https://prosemirror.net/docs/ref/#view.Decorations).

-The top-level directory contains a `demo.js` and `index.html`, which can be built with `yarn build_demo` to show a simple demo of how the module can be used.
+The top-level directory contains a `demo.js` and `index.html`, which can be built with `npm run build_demo` or `yarn build_demo` to show a simple demo of how the module can be used.

+## Version

+This is version 0.5.0, and it fixes the "copy and paste" of tables.

+Until version 0.4.9 the pasted tables (or parts of tables) did not keep their column widths.
+Now you should get an exact copy.

 ## Documentation